Free 21 Day Fix Meal Plans (Printable Weekly Portion Fix Menus 2025)

 2,500-2,800 Calories, Bracket F: 8 green containers, 5 purple containers, 7 red containers, 5 yellow containers, 1 blue container, 1 orange container, and 8 teaspoons of oil.

-I’ve seen readers have great success with simple meal plans–plans that contain no recipes, just simple foods.
+I’ve seen readers have great success with easy meal plans–plans that contain no recipes, just simple foods.
 If you see a food that you don’t want to use for any reason–whether you don’t care for it or don’t have it in your pantry–go ahead and swap it out with any other food of that color on the food list.
 For example, don’t like butter?
 Just swap it with nut butter–since they both count as a teaspoon.

 Meal Plans for Plan B: 1500-1799 calories bracket